Brunel sports science graduates go on to become great achievers in the world of sport and beyond.

-Kate Richardson-Walsh graduated from Brunel in 2003 with a Sport Sciences BSc.
-As captain of Team GB Hockey Women’s Team, Kate won the first ever Olympic gold for the women’s GB hockey team at Rio 2016.
+You too could become a pioneer in sport like our former alumni Alastair Harris, Head of Sports Science at Fulham FC, newly promoted to the Premier League in 2018/19 or Kate Richardson-Walsh, former captain of Team GB Hockey Women’s Team, who won the first ever Olympic gold for the women’s GB hockey team at Rio 2016.